openvinotoolkit/training_extensions/develop/_sources/guide/explanation/additional_features/tiling.rst.txt

 Currently, tiling is supported for both detection and instance segmentation models.
 Please refer to :doc:`../algorithms/object_detection/object_detection` and :doc:`../algorithms/segmentation/instance_segmentation` for more details.

-To enable tiling in OTX training, set ``data.config.tile_config.enable_tiler`` parameter to 1.
+To enable tiling in OTX training, set ``data.tile_config.enable_tiler`` parameter to 1.
 Here's an example of enabling tiling:

 .. tab-set::